coinbase/mesh-ethereum/README.md

 <!-- Overview -->
 ## Overview

-The `rosetta-ethereum` repository provides an implementation sample of the Rosetta API for Ethereum in Golang.
+The `mesh-ethereum` repository provides an implementation sample of the Mesh API for Ethereum in Golang.
 We created this repository for developers of Ethereum-like (a.k.a., account-based) blockchains, who may find it easier to fork this implementation sample than write one from scratch.

-[Rosetta](https://www.rosetta-api.org/docs/welcome.html) is an open-source specification and set of tools that makes integrating with blockchains simpler, faster, and more reliable.
-The Rosetta API is specified in the [OpenAPI 3.0 format](https://www.openapis.org).
+[Mesh](https://www.mesh-api.org/docs/welcome.html) is an open-source specification and set of tools that makes integrating with blockchains simpler, faster, and more reliable.
+The Mesh API is specified in the [OpenAPI 3.0 format](https://www.openapis.org).

 You can craft requests and responses with auto-generated code using [Swagger Codegen](https://swagger.io/tools/swagger-codegen) or [OpenAPI Generator](https://openapi-generator.tech).
 These requests and responses must be human-readable (easy to debug and understand), and able to be used in servers and browsers.